Give2Peer/g2p-client-android/README.md

 A version for the open beta community.

-- [ ] Feature: thank someone for an item.
 - [ ] Cleanup: remove all deprecated code.
 - [ ] Feature: add my email to my user account.
 - [ ] Feature: log in with an existing user account.